 In November 2012, Council expressed an interest in learning more about preliminary assessments, the next step in the site selection process.
 At Council's request, the NWMO provided a briefing to Council that outlined what would be involved should the Council wish to proceed to this step.
-After further consideration, Council passed a resolution later in November 2012 expressing its interest in continuing to learn more about APM and to initiate feasibility studies by proceeding to Step 3 for the first phase of preliminary assessment activities.
+After further consideration, Council passed a resolution in December 2012 expressing its interest in continuing to learn more about APM and to initiate feasibility studies by proceeding to Step 3 for the first phase of preliminary assessment activities.

-To facilitate learning and dialogue within the community, Council established The North Shore Community Liaison Committee (NSCLC) in February 2013.
-The NSCLC was directed by Council to help facilitate involvement of community members in learning about the project in an open and inclusive manner, and to help inform NWMO studies.
-The NSCLC held its first meeting in February 2013.
+To facilitate learning and dialogue within the community, Council established the Spanish Community Liaison Committee (SCLC) in March 2013.
+The SCLC was directed by Council to help facilitate involvement of community members in learning about the project in an open and inclusive manner, and to help inform NWMO studies.
+The SCLC held its first meeting in March 2013.

-Beginning in February 2013, the Council, the NSCLC and the NWMO worked together to review plans for the range of technical and social well-being studies associated with the Step 3 Phase 1 preliminary assessment process.
+Beginning in March 2013, the Council, the SCLC and the NWMO worked together to review plans for the range of technical and social well-being studies associated with the Step 3 Phase 1 Preliminary Assessment process.
 They also reviewed the resource program available to the community to support activities to learn about and reflect on its interest in the project, encourage local discussion, and engage with the NWMO as the assessment was undertaken.
-The community worked closely with the NWMO to plan local dialogues and engagement, as well as early outreach to First Nation and Métis communities in the area, and surrounding communities.
+The community worked closely with the NWMO to plan local dialogues and engagement, as well as early outreach to First Nation and Métis communities in the area, surrounding communities and.

-To support engagement in the assessment process, the NSCLC established a monthly meeting schedule, with NWMO staff attending as requested to be part of the discussion and to work with the committee to complete preliminary assessment studies.
+To support engagement in the assessment process, the SCLC established a monthly meeting schedule, with NWMO staff attending as requested to be part of the discussion and to work with the committee to complete preliminary assessment studies.
 Meetings were advertised in advance and open to the public.
 The Council appointed a project co-ordinator.
-The NSCLC also established a website and regular community newsletter, sought presentations from NWMO staff specialists and other relevant individuals/organisations about topics of interest to the committee, and helped organize Open Houses.
+The SCLC also established a website and regular community newsletter, sought presentations from NWMO staff specialists, and other relevant individuals/organisations about topics of interest to the committee, and helped organize Open Houses.
 At these Open Houses, NWMO specialists used interactive exhibits, videos, poster displays and printed materials to help explain various aspects of APM and answer questions about the project.

-Working collaboratively, the Township, the NSCLC and the NWMO also undertook a wide range of outreach activities with local individuals and groups such as political leaders, first responders, educators, health-care providers, municipal staff, community group members and First Nation and Métis leaders.
-To support ongoing dialogue with the community, the NWMO opened a local office in the community in October 2013.
+Working collaboratively, the Town, the SCLC and the NWMO also undertook a wide range of outreach activities with local individuals and groups such as political leaders, first responders, educators, health-care providers, municipal staff, community group members and First Nation and Métis leaders.
+To support ongoing dialogue with the community, the NWMO opened a local office in the community in August 2013.

+The NWMO also took part in a number of community activities, such as the Spanish Horticultural Society Flower Show, as a way to interact with residents and share information about the project.
 A broad range of community leaders was engaged through individual briefings and conversations held as part of the study process.

-The NSCLC made a visit to the OPG interim storage facility at the Western Waste Management Facility at the Bruce Nuclear Generating Station in August 2013, followed by a briefing with the NWMO.
-A supplementary tour was facilitated in July 2014 for members of the NSCLC who were unable to attend the first tour.
+The SCLC made a visit to the OPG interim storage facility at the Western Waste Management Facility at the Bruce Nuclear Generating Station in August 2013, followed by a briefing with the NWMO.

-The NSCLC actively involved the community in the development of a community profile and community well-being assessment report.
+The SCLC actively involved the community in the development of a community profile and community well-being assessment report.
 Open Houses were organized to share the progress of studies and learning, and to seek input from community members.
-Open Houses were convened in May 2014 to engage community members in discussion of the work involved in Phase 1 preliminary assessment studies and report on findings of work to date.
-CNSC staff made a presentation to the NSCLC in May 2014 as well.
+Open Houses were convened in May 2014 to engage community members in discussion of the work involved in Phase 1 studies and report on findings of work to date.
+In May 2014, CNSC staff made a presentation to the SCLC.